-To remove the battery cables (in order to replace batteries or bring them to a charging station):
+To remove the battery cables (for instance to replace batteries or bring them to a charging station):

-- I. Turn off all items drawing power from the battery. - 2.
-Turn the battery's main switches to the LOCK OFF position. - 3.
-Remove the negative cable first, then the positive cable. - 4.
-When re-installing batteries, always install the positive cable first, then the negative cable.
+- Turn off all items drawing power from the battery. - Turn the battery main switches to the LOCK OFF position. - Remove the negative cable first, then the positive cable. - When re-installing batteries, always install the positive cable first, then the negative cable.